Natgeos

 Geranium is Effective Mosquito Repellent Plants

 Geraniums, also known as ‘tapak dara’ (Indonesian), have beautiful flowers in various colors.
 This beautiful plant can be used as a mosquito repellent because it contains geraniol and citronellol substances.
-These two substances create a fragrance that humans love but are afraid of by mosquitoes.

 The size of this plant is small to medium.
 You can plant it near the fence to beautify the exterior or bring it into the house using a small pot to repel mosquitoes that roam.